filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 The FVM also supports other foreign runtimes and virtual machines, anything that compiles to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly).
 WASM provides the flexibility we need to meet various needs because it was built for modern web browsers and supports multiple languages, including Rust and Go.

-Developers can adapt to the FVM in other contexts, such as the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/), because it's not tightly-coupled to Filecoin.
+Developers can adapt to the FVM in other contexts, such as the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/), because the FVM is not tightly-coupled to Filecoin.

 ## Vision and goals